yichenwa/2DRoguelike/README_player_mvmt.txt

 Importing these scripts into the Unity IDE and attaching them to any sprite, with rigid bodies, animators and box colliders will allow you to test out the scripts.

+I had a lot of problems trying to merge

 Mike Fortin